Keto Soup Recipes for Busy People

 Coconut milk is an extremely delicious alternative to heavy cream in most soup recipes, and cashew cream is a wonderful replacement for cream cheese.
 For shredding, there are some great almond options that melt pretty well too!

 Simple replacement (from heavy cream to coconut milk) is adequate in most situations, but in some cases, coconut milk should actually be the go-to!
 A seafood chowder or creamy broccoli soup does great with coconut milk instead of heavy cream.
-If you’re looking for more worldly dishes to try at home, consider this coconut thai soup by Gnom-Gnom or a tom kah gai (coconut chicken soup) by Ketogasm.
-Both call for coconut milk from the start.
+If you’re looking for more worldly dishes to try at home, consider this Thai curry soup or a lemongrass ginger beef soup (think ginger beef pho).
+Both go great with coconut milk.

 There’s a world of possibilities when it comes to soup recipes that can accommodate a low carb diet.
 Your keto lifestyle doesn’t have to go down the tubes just because it’s a busy time of year.
 Break out the slow cooker or Instant Pot and start whipping up some delicious keto soups.
 You’ll have a nice warm dinner and leftovers to save you time later in the week.
 Who knows, soup season might become your new favorite season!